 Understanding Eating Disorder Thoughts

-If you’re someone who hasn’t experienced an eating disorder it can be challenging to understand how the eating disorder brain creates thought a to thought b.
-And if you’re someone who has suffered from an eating disorder, you know that these thoughts can be so automatic and habitual that you don’t realize you have them.
+If you’re someone who hasn’t experienced an eating disorder it can be challenging to understand how the eating disorder brain gets from through “A” to “ED behavior”.
+And if you’re someone who has suffered from an eating disorder, you know that these thoughts can be so automatic and habitual and you don’t realize you have them.

-The goal of effective treatment is to make recovery and healthy behaviors habits of their own, so that returning to the eating disorder brain will be as incomprehensible as the recovery brain once was.
+The goal of effective treatment is to make recovery and healthy behaviors a habit.

 Do I have an eating disorder?